Shark SUP 10'6 Cross$769

-It’s a simple design on the deck but I think it looks stylish.
-The coloured stripes are printed onto a diamond groove EVA deck pad and it definitely is more appealing than the standard duo colour schemes.
+It’s a simple design on the deck, but I think it looks stylish.
+The colored stripes are printed onto a diamond groove EVA deck pad, and it is more appealing than the standard duo color schemes.

 The benefits of the deck pad are

 - Extra grip and stability under your feet

 - The colors help keep the board looking clean by disguising dirt/mud

 While you can find other SUP packages that have better carry bags and more handles on the board itself, you’ll also find them substantially more expensive like the Red Paddle Co 10’6.

 As far as weight goes, the Lemon Shark sit on the lighter side of the scale at 22lbs / 9.9 kgs.
 Having a lightweight SUP is great for nimbleness on the water but even better for portability.
 We weigh all the SUPs we test, and most boards are slightly heavier than advertised.
 The All Round Cross came out at 9940g, so slightly less than advertised making it one of the lightest SUPs on the market.

 Depending on what level of paddler you are, you can choose between the standard or upgraded paddle.